molmod/psiflow/docs/sampling.md

 It accepts a list of walkers, each of which will be propagated in phase space according to its own parameters.
 Importantly, there are *no restriction* on the type of walkers in this list.
 Users can mix regular NVT walkers, with PIMD NVE walkers, and a list of N replica exchange walkers.
-Internally, psiflow will recognize which walkers are independent and parallelize the execution as much as possible Consider the following example:
+Internally, psiflow will recognize which walkers are independent and parallelize the execution as much as possible.
+Consider the following example:
 ```py
 from psiflow.sampling import sample